7+ Best Hostels in Vienna/Wien Under $25

 Hostel Ruthensteiner $$ – Great Outdoors Area

-Hostel Ruthensteiner is (friends and) family run hostel renowned for its garden and music area which includes a guitar, piano and drums.
+Hostel Ruthensteiner is (friends and) a family-run hostel renowned for its garden and music area, which includes a guitar, piano and drums.

-Westbahnhof train station is close by, connecting guests to all of Vienna’s attractions if they decide to leave.
+Westbahnhof train station is nearby, connecting guests to Vienna’s attractions if they decide to leave.

 Spacious rooms have lockers and good plug outlets for charging electricity.